Mitch McConnell: Under Obama

 On February 13, 2016, Supreme Court justice Antonin Scalia died.
-Shortly thereafter, McConnell issued a statement indicating that the U.S. Senate would not consider any Supreme Court nominee put forth by Obama.
+Shortly thereafter, McConnell issued a statement indicating that the Senate would not consider any Supreme Court nominee Obama put forth.
 "The American people should have a voice in the selection of their next Supreme Court justice.
-Therefore, this vacancy should not be filled until we have a new president," McConnell said at the time.
-On March 16, 2016, President Obama nominated Merrick Garland, a Judge of the D.C.
+Therefore, this vacancy should not be filled until we have a new president", McConnell said.
+On March 16, 2016, Obama nominated Merrick Garland, a Judge of the D.C.
 Circuit Court of Appeals, to the Supreme Court.
-Under McConnell's direction, Senate Republicans refused to take any action on the Garland nomination.
+Under McConnell's direction, Senate Republicans refused to take any action on the nomination.
 Garland's nomination expired on January 3, 2017, with the end of the 114th Congress.

-In an August 2016 speech in Kentucky, McConnell made reference to the Garland nomination, saying that "one of my proudest moments was when I looked Barack Obama in the eye and I said, 'Mr. President, you will not fill the Supreme Court vacancy.'"
-In April 2018, McConnell said the decision not to act upon the Garland nomination was "the most consequential decision I've made in my entire public career".
-McConnell's refusal to hold Senate hearings on Supreme Court nominee Merrick Garland during Obama's final year in office was described by political scientists and legal scholars as "unprecedented", a "culmination of [his] confrontational style", a "blatant abuse of constitutional norms", and a "classic example of constitutional hardball".
+In an August 2016 speech in Kentucky, McConnell said, "one of my proudest moments was when I looked Barack Obama in the eye and I said, 'Mr. President, you will not fill the Supreme Court vacancy.'"
+In April 2018, McConnell said the decision not to act on Garland's nomination was "the most consequential decision I've made in my entire public career".
+Political scientists and legal scholars called McConnell's refusal to hold Senate hearings on Garland "unprecedented", a "culmination of [his] confrontational style", a "blatant abuse of constitutional norms", and a "classic example of constitutional hardball".